ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Memorial Day</h3>A chance of rain showers after 1pm.
+         <h3>Memorial Day</h3>A chance of rain showers after 4pm.
 Mostly cloudy, with a high near 71.
-East northeast wind 8 to 12 mph, with gusts as high
+East northeast wind around 12 mph, with gusts as high
          as 20 mph.
-Chance of precipitation is 40%.<br></div>
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">